liquidg3/altair/README.md

     ....

     /**
-     * When someone says a verbal command, this callback will be triggered is our module.
+     * When someone says a verbal command, this callback will be triggered in our module.
      */
     onDidYellAtThermostat: function (e) {